 On the Connections Setup / WAN page, you can create and edit connections used by the router.

-By default, a Dynamic IPv4 connection is configured in the system.
-It is assigned to the WAN port of the router.
+By default, Ethernet, VDSL, and ADSL connections of the Dynamic IPv4 type are configured in the system.
+They are assigned to the WAN and DSL ports of the router correspondingly.
+You can edit these connections or delete them.